 Instead of going on ad infinitum, let’s move on to an honest remedy for this ridiculous habit settlers have of telling the stories of others.
 The National Film Board (NFB) and imagineNative are looking for daring, innovative proposals from Indigenous creators.

-On July 19th these collaborators will be hosting a Facebook Live panel and information session for all NFB/imagineNATIVE Digital Project Prize applicants.
-This is short notice but there will be time spent for those interested in making submissions before the August 30, 2018 deadline.
+On July 19 these collaborators will be hosting a Facebook Live panel and information session for all NFB/imagineNATIVE Digital Project Prize applicants.
+This is short notice but will be time well spent for those interested in making submissions before the August 30, 2018 deadline.

 The panel will be moderated by Dana Dansereau (NFB Producer, Digital Studio) and Meagan Byrne (Digital + Interactive Coordinator, imagineNATIVE), who will also provide an overview of the Interactive Partnership and the submissions process.
 Viewers are invited to ask questions.

 The NFB and imagineNATIVE selection committee is looking for proposals that offer culturally, creatively and technologically daring visions, with a focus on innovative experiences for any digital media — including but not limited to mobile phones, social media, virtual reality, and augmented reality, as well as any other new media format.